luka-casey/PocketSql/README.md

 PocketSQL API
-PocketSQL API is a lightweight .NET 8 Web API that provides an HTTP interface for executing SQL queries and inspecting database schemas.
+PocketSQL API is a lightweight .NET 8 Web API for running SQL queries and exploring database schemas.

-It is designed for lightweight environments such as the Clockwork Pi uConsole, but works on any system.
+It’s designed for minimal setups like the Clockwork Pi uConsole, but works on any machine with .NET and MySQL.

 Features
+Execute SQL Queries
-Run SQL queries (SELECT, INSERT, UPDATE, DELETE, CREATE TABLE, etc.)
+Supports SELECT, INSERT, UPDATE, DELETE, CREATE TABLE, and more.

-Returns JSON results or rows affected

-Inspect database schema (tables and columns)
+Fetch Database Schema
+Lists all tables and columns in the current database.

-Clean Query/Handler pattern (controllers stay thin)
+Clean Query/Handler Pattern

-Built-in error handling with a consistent response format
+Keeps controllers thin with reusable query handlers.

+Consistent Response Format
+All API responses include success/error handling.

-Swagger UI for easy testing
+Swagger UI

-CORS configured for a React (Vite) frontend
+Easily test API endpoints in your browser.

+CORS Ready
+Works seamlessly with a Vite + React frontend.